 - Upload an unofficial transcript of all college work and request that official transcripts be sent directly to VCU Graduate School.
 RTR can operate with an unofficial copy as long as VCU receives your official copies.

-- For LSEE Track Candidates: Apply for the Master of Teaching (M.T.) degree in the School of Education specifying LSEE.
+- For Special Education Track Candidates: Apply for the Master of Education (M. Ed.) degree in Special Education – General, in the School of Education.

-Step Four – The Scholarship Application (optional)
+Step Six – Complete the Scholarship Application (optional)

-- Apply for a VCU School of Education (SOE) Scholarship by January 25, 2018 (must have applied to VCU Graduate School).
+- Apply for a VCU School of Education (SOE) Scholarship by January 25, 2019 (must have applied to VCU Graduate School).

-Step Six – RTR Selection Days
+Step Seven – RTR Selection Days

 - Your on-site interview will include these elements: